iocaware/iocgen/iocaware_stix/README.md

 IOCAware STIX Cuckoo Reporting Module
 ======

+NOTE: Compatibility with Cuckoo 1.2-dev has been verified, but changes have not been made to take advantage of any of the changes in Cuckoo.
+As well, further enhancements to take advantage of STIX itself need to be made (in addition to supporting STIX 1.1.1)

 Description:

 This is the base reporting module for Cuckoo (currently built against 0.6.0) for automatically generating STIX IOCs